fakemaria/qa_technical_challenge/README.md

 # How to Run the Tests

+## run test in isolation

 ## run the whole suite from terminal in headless mode

 yarn run cypress run

+This will open cypress GUI and test can be run from there.
+To run a singles test for debugging purposes the property .only can be added to each it.

 ## run the whole suite from terminal in Cypress cloud in headless mode